Sunday, March 17, 2024

 8-12 questions, 20% of the section

 Focuses on improving effectiveness of written expression.
-Test takers are asked to scrutinize topic development, accuracy, logic, cohesion, transitions, and language to improve, refine, and enhance the effectiveness and impact of of a text and achieve specific rhetorical goals.
+Test takers are asked to scrutinize topic development, accuracy, logic, cohesion, transitions, and language to improve, refine, and enhance the effectiveness and impact of a text and achieve specific rhetorical goals.

 Tasks: